ybgirgin3/Rest-API-with-Flask/README.md

 just like that...

+## Database
+For making your own database you can simply use *github.com/ybgirgin3/BookStore-Database* app

 ## NOTE
 This app based on a scenario, so you may need to change a value or some values from app file or database file